Sukie Harrar, general insurance independent consulting actuary, actuarial function holder for several clients and practising certificate holder.

 Have there been any memorable moments?

-There have been many memorable moments, and I value the shared learning that comes from working and collaborating with committee volunteers who have a diverse range of lay and actuarial experience.
+There have been many memorable moments, and I value the shared learning that comes from working and collaborating with committee volunteers who have a diverse range of lay and actuarial expertise.

 How do you balance your day job and your volunteer role?